 - Rural Transit Bus Service: Developed the project and secured grant funding to deploy the first electric transit buses in rural service using solar-powered charging stations.

-- U.S. Postal Service: Co-administer with the San Joaquin Valley Air District a $4.5 million grant project to deploy fifteen zero-emission, battery-electric parcel delivery vans for use by the U.S. Postal Service in Fresno and Stockton.
+- U.S. Postal Service: Co-administers with the San Joaquin Valley Air District a $4.5 million grant project to deploy fifteen zero-emission, battery-electric parcel delivery vans for use by the U.S. Postal Service in Fresno and Stockton.

 - AmeriPride Linen Service: Co-administer with the San Joaquin Valley Air District a $7.1 million grant project to deploy twenty zero-emission, battery-electric linen delivery vans for use by the AmeriPride Linen Service in Fresno, Merced, Stockton and Bakersfield.